Fire and rescue services

 Protests and demonstrations can happen.

 Demonstrations and protests against the government can occur.
 Some can turn violent, causing injuries and deaths.
-They may occur anywhere across the country and often affect public transport.
+They may occur anywhere across the country and often affect public transport and road access.

 It is illegal for foreigners to take part in political demonstrations in Panama.